 - Unreasonably interfere with classes, university work, and scheduled events.

-Solicitations via distribution of printed materials shall be conducted consistent with the following regulations as well as other policies governing university facilities.
+- Distribution of Printed Materials: Solicitations via distribution of printed materials shall be conducted consistent with the following regulations as well as other policies governing university facilities.

-- Student organizations and employees may distribute printed materials on campus as provided in the freedom of expression policy.
+- Student Organizations and employees may distribute printed materials on campus as provided in the freedom of expression policy.

 - Printed material may be posted only on interior campus bulletin boards designated for that purpose or in locations designated for that use by the Department of Campus Activities or as designated by the deans or vice presidents in buildings under their control.
 Approval shall be sought from building monitors in each area prior to posting.
 A list of building monitors is available through the Office of the Associate Vice President for Facilities and Services.